 6. The Illusion of Validity

 After all, confidence is a feeling.
 Project managers might feel confident in managing a particular project (again, maybe they are optimists), and they are thinking about how the project will play out under their leadership.
 (This is coherence at work.)
-However, the true facts might show that the project manager is really inexperienced in managing the particular project (based on industry or complexity).
+However, the facts might show that the project manager is inexperienced in managing the particular project (based on industry or complexity).

 In this case, the project manager made a decision and constructed a story in his head even though the story might not necessarily be true.